 Cross in Berkeley County, South Carolina — The American South (South Atlantic)

 Location.
-33° 20.71′ N, 80° 8.602′ W. Marker is in Cross, South Carolina, in Berkeley County.
-Marker is on Old Highway 6, on the right when traveling west.
+33° 20.668′ N, 80° 8.558′ W. Marker is in Cross, South Carolina, in Berkeley County.
+Marker is at the intersection of Ranger Road (State Highway 132) and Old Highway 6, on the right when traveling north on Ranger Road.
 Touch for map.
-Located Approx. 500 feet from Ranger Road intersection and Road 132.
 Marker is in this post office area: Cross SC 29436, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 30, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,398 times since then and 2 times this year.
-Photos: 1, 2, 3. submitted on September 30, 2009, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.
+It was originally submitted on October 12, 2009, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,204 times since then and 9 times this year.
+Photos: 1, 2, 3. submitted on October 12, 2009, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.